 The Internet is an amazing source of information, which enhances learning in many ways.
 Being ‘e-safe’ means teaching our children what to do when online and faced with difficult situations such as seeing inappropriate material and if they experience cyberbullying.
 We use materials by Kidsmart, Thinkuknow, CBBC Stay Safe and Google Internet Legends to teach our children to be digitally aware.
 We follow the rule to be SMART online.

 We have a brand new computer suite of 30 computers for the children as well as 16 iPads which ensure computing is taught in a rich variety of ways.
 ICT is embedded throughout the curriculum and iPads are used routinely to enrich curriculum provision.
 Specific IT and Computing lessons are timetabled weekly in the computing suite.
 During these sessions, children have access to their own computer.
-These sessions cover the skills and experience required to develop IT and Computing capability through the school’s scheme of work.
-Each Computing lesson assesses children’s prior understanding and skills and aims to build on this.
-As much as possible, the teaching of IT and Computing is done through cross curricular subject links.
+These sessions cover the skills and experience required to develop IT and Computing capability through the school’s scheme of work which is Rising Stars.
+This scheme enables the children to cover a wide range of topics in order to learn a broad and balanced curriculum.
+Each Computing lesson assesses children’s prior understanding and skills and aims to build on this through the use of the Gade Valley Principles of Teaching and Learning.
+This ensures that learning is effective through challenging the children, maximising learning time and providing clear learning goals.
+As much as possible, the teaching of IT and Computing is done through cross curricular subject links for example many classes have linked their English, History, Geography, Art and many other units to their Computing topics.
 Portable equipment, such as an iPad, ensures that technology can be transported in to the classroom to support wider curriculum areas whilst consolidating core elements of the Computing curriculum.

 We believe that our Computing curriculum allows: